 Center & Silver Coast

 Located between Lisbon and Porto, Central Portugal is the green heart of the country, blessed with a diverse landscape from fantastic beaches to enchanting mountain villages on the rugged slopes of Serra da Estrela, the highest peak on mainland Portugal.
 It is the largest protected area in Portugal with lush vegetation of century-old forests and a wide range of wildflowers, shrubs and trees, including lilies, orchids, curry plant and the evergreen oak trees.
 The Silver Coast include sites so important to humanity that they have been included by UNESCO on the world heritage list.
-Everywhere, the millennial heritage proudly displays the history of the region.
-Inland, you’ll find mountainous massifs and traditional villages like Obidos.
+Everywhere, the millennial heritage proudly displays the history of the region, as it happens in Óbidos, a well-known medieval village.
+Inland, you’ll find mountainous massifs and traditional villages.
 By the sea, fishing villages and cosmopolitan beaches with water sports setting the pace of the day.

 The Monasteries of Alcobaça and Batalha, the Convent of Christ in Tomar that belonged to the Templars, and the University of Coimbra, the 1st university of Portugal, are part of the UNESCO heritage.

-In Coimbra, be sure to…at the University, visit the Joanine Library and climb the tower to enjoy the views; get to know the Old Cathedral, one of the most beautiful Portuguese Romanesque buildings; visit Portugal dos Pequenitos, a park that reproduces at a scale of the smallest, the main Portuguese monuments; know the Santa Clara-a-Velha Monastery; stroll in the Quinta das Lágrimas Gardens; enjoy the cryptoportic at the Machado de Castro National Museum; savor the pastries of Santa Clara or the stews in one of the historic cafés of Baixa.
+In Coimbra, be sure to visit the university, one of the oldest in the world, the Joanine Library and climb the tower to enjoy the views; get to know the Old Cathedral, one of the most beautiful Portuguese Romanesque buildings; visit Portugal dos Pequenitos, a park that reproduces at a scale of the smallest, the main Portuguese monuments; know the Santa Clara-a-Velha Monastery; stroll in the Quinta das Lágrimas Gardens; enjoy the cryptoportic at the Machado de Castro National Museum; savor the pastries of Santa Clara or the stews in one of the historic cafés of Baixa.

 Aveiro, known as the Portuguese Venice for its canals, gondola-shaped boats and picturesque lagoons is a must.